 Enjoy it with:

-New Zealand crayfish, Asian stir-fry, pumpkin risotto, creamy pasta, grilled asparagus, Alsatian onion tart
+New Zealand crayfish, smoked salmon with fresh coriander on cream cheese and sesame-seed crackers, Asian stir-fry, pumpkin risotto, creamy pasta, grilled asparagus, Alsatian onion tart

 This is only the second edition of the Blackenbrook Pinot Blanc and it shows without doubt the vineyard site is perfect for extracting the very best from the variety.